My Opinion

 “Three”, I said, quickly, without even thinking.
 “Of what?”, he asked.
 “Of clubs”, I replied, offhandedly.
 He turned the card around – it was the three of clubs!
 My first thought was: ‘when did Luke learn to do card tricks?’
 Then I realized it was no trick, and I felt a chill go up and down my spine.
 “Someone is here, trying to help me”, I said.
 No one pooh-poohed me.
 We all sat in stunned silence.
 “That’s scary”, Monica said.
 “Not really”, I replied, “whatever, or whoever is here, it’s a good force, keeping me safe from that movie”.
 A little rattled, we finished the game.
 Luke did win, by the way, so I didn’t have to watch The Conjuring.
 But do you think anyone watched The Conjuring that night?
 Nope!
 No one went near it.

 I know what you’re thinking.
 No big deal, just a coincidence.
 A 1 in 52 chance of picking the right card – so what?
-And you’re right, maybe it wasn’t such a big deal…but I could tell you other stories of things that went bump in the night – strange things that have occured on these shores and in these woods many times over the years, things that are not so easy to explain away.
+And you’re right, maybe it wasn’t such a big deal…but I could tell you other stories of things that went bump in the night – strange things that have occurred on these shores and in these woods many times over the years, things that are not so easy to explain away.
 Stories of forerunners (deceased relatives coming back from the dead to warn of bad times), and of legless spirits floating through the forests, and on the beach, late at night.
 How about the sounds of young children laughing and playing at the brook at 3 am?
 No one dares go out to check, since we all know that our kids are safely tucked in bed asleep.
 And eerie lights that appear out of nowhere to lead us home safely on the darkest of nights.
 Maybe something from another dimension?
 Or times gone by?
-Perhaps it’s my Scottish ancestors taking care of their clan?
+Perhaps my Scottish ancestors taking care of their clan?
 But whatever is in the wind, in that beautiful ocean breeze, I can’t wait to get back there to my Shangri-la and the magic that is Cape Breton Island.
 And don’t even think of messing with me.
 After all, I‘m obviously protected…

 June 12/25 Wondering if I’ve I ever worked a day in my life?

 Starting with school.
 I thought it was fun -recess, lunch, laughing in class, I loved reading, especially aloud to my classmates, which made be popular with the teachers.
 In high school, I ended up President of the Student Council, Top Debater and, at graduation, Student of the Year.
 When I reviewed it all, I decided that I must be exhausted after that, so I spent the next three years in university, just having fun and chillin.
 Since I didn’t love getting up in the morning, I only signed up for afternoon and evening classes.
-And since the high school I’d attended was an all girls convent, I decided when I signed up for classes in college, to enroll only with the best looking professors, as well.
+And since the high school I’d attended was an all girls convent, I decided that when I signed up for courses in college, it would only be with the best looking professors, as well.
 But I did go through those years with my first love, a medical student.
 When I graduated, he seemed to think that we were getting married, I had other ideas.
 I took off for grad school in Montreal.
 And although I loved the city (maybe too much), I was bored with the program. so I quit and came home to Cape Breton.
 I didn’t feel good about quitting since I was never a quitter but I wanted to work in TV.
 My lifelong dream was to be a TV news anchor.
 I remember as a 10 year old, an aunt telling me that ‘girls can’t read the news on tv’.
 I also remember thinking, ‘that’s crazy, I can already read..”.
 I didn’t understand that gender was the issue, and in hindsight, for me, it never was.

 Three months home from Montreal, I walked into the local tv station, CJCB, and begged my way into a job.
 Shortly thereafter, I was hired as the first female TV news anchor at CBC Halifax.
 Initially hired as a story editor to do my own reports on whatever stories I wanted, I was quickly elevated to 6 o’clock news anchor because my stories were causing a lot of trouble.
 For example, one of my first reports was a sympathetic look at striking postal workers.
 Consider that.
 I filmed them sitting in a big hall, swilling beer, and complaining about the government.
 You get the drift?
 The switchboard lit up with viewers spewing obscenities, which came down to, “get those f***ing postal workers off the air and take that a**hole Sharon Dunn off with them”.
 From then on, I sat on set, serenely serenading the news to viewers.
 Ok, I wasn’t that serene on the anchor desk, I would laugh and get real at the worst times, but the audience liked my, er, imperfections in this environment.
 Many viewers would call in and say that I reminded them of Mary Tyler Moore on her news show.
 Management was happy too, so I had the run of the place – free rein to be myself for five years, and then five more years at CBC in Toronto.
 In both cases, I was on the 6 pm news so I didn’t have to get up in the morning.
 My days involved me coming into work around noon, having my hair and makeup done, maybe do an interview with the celebrity of my choice or our financial advisor, and then hit the airwaves.
 Does that sound like work to you?
 Me neither.